How does an IPO work?

 Investing in IPOs can be challenging for some investors.
 To ensure that the entire first offering will be sold, companies tend to set their sights on institutional investors, therefore making IPOs tricky to access for retail investors.

-For retail investors looking to invest in IPOs, they will typically have to engage with a stock broker and have a broking account.
-Whether you will gain access to a particular IPO also depends on the brokeage house you are using.
+For retail investors looking to invest in IPOs, they will typically have to engage with a stockbroker and have a broking account.
+Whether you will gain access to a particular IPO also depends on the brokerage house you are using.
 Some brokerage houses receive more allocations than others.
-Investors could also be limited by the number of shares they can purchase or in some cases there is a minimum number of shares required to be purchased.
+Investors could also be limited by the number of shares they can purchase, or in some cases there is a minimum number of shares required to be purchased.
 It is also worth noting that brokers tend to be selective about who they notify about each IPO.

 If you’re able to invest in an IPO, another challenge you may face is the risk of an IPO being oversubscribed, so to avoid missing out you should contact your broker as soon as possible.

 Investors who are not able to access IPOs can still take advantage of investing in growing businesses.
 While you may not be able to invest at the IPO stage you can still invest in a stock when it first lists on an exchange.
 Therefore, it could be worthwhile keeping abreast of upcoming IPOs.

 If you’re comparing Online Share Trading companies, the comparison table below displays some of the companies available on Canstar’s database with links to the company’s website.
 The information displayed is based on an average of 6 trades per month.
 Please note the table is sorted by Star Rating (highest to lowest) followed by provider name (alphabetical).
 Use Canstar’s Online Share Trading comparison selector to view a wider range of Online Share Trading companies.

 Should you invest in an IPO?